University of Wisconsin–Parkside: Media

 The Ranger News is the student-run paper, available online and in print.
 WIPZ (101.5 FM) is the on-campus radio station that broadcasts music, branded as Ranger Radio.
 As of May 29, 2020, the station suspended operations after filing the FCC's Notification of Suspension.

 Athletics

 UW–Parkside is a member of the National Collegiate Athletic Association (NCAA) Division II and the Great Lakes Intercollegiate Athletic Conference.
-Varsity sports for men and women include soccer, basketball, track, and cross country.
-Men's varsity sports are baseball, wrestling and golf.
+Varsity sports for men and women include soccer, basketball, track, golf, and cross country.
+Men's varsity sports are baseball, and wrestling.
 Women's varsity sports are softball and volleyball.

 The athletic program has been branded as the Parkside Rangers since joining the GLIAC in 2018.
 The university's mascot, depicted by a brown bear in a Parkside jersey, is Ranger Bear.
 In January 2011 Ranger Bear qualified for the first time for the Universal Cheer Association Mascot Nationals, where he took third place.